 Radley College Overview

 Radley College is an elite all-boys boarding school in Oxfordshire.
-Students at Radley College are taught to work hard and manage their time well.
+Students at Radley College are nurtured to work hard and manage their time well.
 The school provides its students with a perfectly rounded education, combining good emphasis on sports, arts and drama.
-Maths/Science is the dominant A levels choice as is the case in many other boys’ schools.
+Maths and Science is the dominant A levels choice as is the case in many other boys’ schools.

 Graduates from Radley College usually continue their academic journey in Durham, Exeter, Newcastle and Edinburgh.
 Around 15-20 students enter Oxbridge every year with a small drop to 5 students in 2020.
 All students benefit from a mock interview exchange scheme that the school has with the nearby Abingdon School.

 Six Formers sit for three or four A levels subjects depending on whether the student will take Further Maths.
 In addition, two courses within the school’s Curriculum Extension Programme are also expected to be taken by the students.

 The available A levels subjects are: Art, Biology, Chemistry, Classics, Design, Drama, Economics, English, French, Geography, Geology, German, Greek, History, History of Art, Mathematics, Music, Physics, Politics, Spanish, Theology.